How can the crisis in Ukraine affect the countries of Latin America?

 Humire agreed that “war generally causes supply problems, broadly speaking,” and that there may be an impact on oil.

-In this regard, the US government is already urging several countries in Europe, North Africa and Asia to increase their production of liquefied natural gas in the event that, due to the conflict, shipments from Russia, the largest global producer , to Europe are reduced.
+In this regard, the US government is already urging several countries in Europe, North Africa and Asia to increase their production of liquefied natural gas in the event that shipments from Russia, the largest global producer, are affected by the conflict. , to Europe are reduced.
 But this could affect gas and oil prices around the world.

 Diplomacy of Latin America in the face of the crisis in Ukraine